 DAVID COLE has stage credits that include Loveplay, The Last Days of Judas Iscariot, The Cocktail Hour, The Hound of the Baskervilles, The Canterville Ghost and a tour with the English National Ballet's production of Romeo & Juliet (in a non-dancing role, he emphasises).
-He studied on the Bristol Old Vic Theatre School's Bristol Acting Academy stage and screen courses, and says he's delighted to have the opportunity to experience a wealth of new writing as part of Scriptwriters & Co.
+He attended the Bristol Old Vic Theatre School's Bristol Acting Academy stage and screen courses, and says he's delighted to have the opportunity to experience a wealth of new writing as part of Scriptwriters & Co.
 Based between Bristol and Bath, David enjoys reading, writing and history and loves science fiction.

-ALEX STABLER A writer, spoken word poet and actor, Alex revels in experimenting and trying new things, always aiming to showcase important issues, and represent those who are often unseen in media throughout their work.
+ALEX STABLER A writer, spoken word poet and actor, Alex revels in experimenting and trying new things, always aiming to showcase important issues and represent those who are often unseen in media, throughout their work.
 They graduated from Bath Spa University in 2019 with a BA in Creative Writing and then completed an MA in Scriptwriting.
-As both a writer and actor, Alex very much enjoys the chance to read and perform new work for Scriptwriters & Co, seeing it as an opportunity to hone acting skills, stop procrastinating... and get on with their own scriptwriting!
+As both a writer and actor, Alex very much enjoys the chance to read and perform new work for Scriptwriters & Co, seeing it as an opportunity to hone their acting skills, stop procrastinating... and get on with their own scriptwriting!

 PHILIP SHERLOCK is an actor and writer.
 He works mostly in radio, where his roles have ranged from Scrooge's nephew Fred in A Christmas Carol to Mr Tumnus (a faun), in The Lion, The Witch And The Wardobe.
-Over the years, Philip's relished the extraordinary privilege of working with Hayley Atwell, David Oyelowo, Jenny Agutter, Geoffrey Palmer, Dame Joan Plowright, Brian Blessed, Wendy Craig and Sir David Suchet (and no, we're not making this up)!
+Over the years, Philip's relished the extraordinary privilege of working with Hayley Atwell, David Oyelowo, Jenny Agutter, Geoffrey Palmer, Dame Joan Plowright, Brian Blessed, Wendy Craig and Sir David Suchet (we're not making this up).
 He was born in the USA because he wanted to be near his mother at the time, but has lived and worked in England for most of his life.

 FLLOYD KENNEDY is an Australian actor, performance poet, singer-songwriter, director and coach.
 She took part in the British folk revival in the 60s, performed in Scotland in the 80s and 90s, and researched 'the performing voice' for her doctorate.
 She tours, acts and performs her songs and poems at open mics; coaches voice and acting skills at Being in Voice; and is artistic director of Thunder’s Mouth Theatre , a Certified Teacher of Knight-Thompson Speechwork and an Associate Artist with ISAAC.
 Her songs are available on Bandcamp, Spotify etc. Flloyd says she is 'over the moon to be part of this magic ensemble of amazing artists'.

 RHYS OWEN trained at The Rep College, dabbled with stand-up, but moved on after four runs of NewsRevue and a semi-finalist place in New Comedian of The Year.
 An immersive performer in Secret Cinema productions, he was in Dr. Strangelove, Roger Rabbit and Back to The Future, was an original Maze Master at The Crystal Maze and co-directed it in Manchester.
-Rhys is passionate about musical theatre, and he's played Patsy in the UK & International Tour of Spamalot; Tom Collins in Rent at The Old Rep in Birmingham; and Pop in We Will Rock You.
-Frustratingly, his West End debut in Only Fools and Horses: The Musical.
+Rhys is passionate about musical theatre, and played Patsy in the UK & International Tour of Spamalot,Tom Collins in Rent at The Old Rep in Birmingham, and Pop in We Will Rock You.
+He's currently performing in the West End production of Only Fools and Horses: The Musical.

 ELIZABETH HAMMOND is based in London and Manchester.
 Her recent theatre, audio and screen roles have included Mrs Hoon in the national tour of Heartbeat, Angie in The Plough for Burn Bright Theatre, Alex in A Little Hungover, produced by Stornaway Productions, and a police officer in BAFTA-nominated Dodgy Dave, directed by Charlotte Regan.
-Other roles have included astronaut Rose in the film Red Light by DX Torres VFX, and miscellaneous character voices in ‘Thomas Paine’ for Audio Ballards.
-She's just been cast in Birchall’s Pints, to be shot in 2021 for Amazon Prime.
-Liz also produces and appears in her own work, and co-produces with Sticky Floor Productions, a female lead production company.
+Other roles have included astronaut Rose in the film Red Light by DX Torres VFX and miscellaneous character voices in Thomas Paine for Audio Ballards, and she's in the cast of Birchall’s Pints, shot in 2021 for Amazon Prime.
+Liz also produces and appears in her own work, and co-produces with Sticky Floor Productions, a female-led production company.

-SUZANNA CARDASH Oh, not her again...
+ZANNA CARDASH Oh, not her again...